oracle-livelabs/adb/shared/adb-ai-web-app/setup-environment/setup-environment.md

    ![The newly created compartment is highlighted with its status as Active.](./images/compartment-created.png =70%x*)

-## Task 3: Provision an ADB Instance, Load Data, and Install the Select AI Demo Application
+## Task 3: Provision an ADB Instance and Load Data

-Use an OCI Cloud Stack to set up your workshop environment by creating an ADB instance, upload the data to the instance, and install the Select AI demo application that was built using APEX.
+Use an OCI Cloud Stack to set up your workshop environment by creating an ADB instance and upload the data to the instance.

 1. Deploy the required cloud resources for this workshop using the OCI Resource Manager.
 Click the button below: